CDLUC3/mrt-doc/design/content-ingest-2024/README.md

 If no active content projects are in process, the environment should scale down to minimal costs.

+Consider a .5-1TB workspace, separate from the shared ZFS to upload incoming content to.
+- Determine associated cost and if this could be maintained over time
+- Or would we reduce the existing ZFS allocation to 4TB and establish a separate file system of 1TB for use

 ## Cloud Storage

 Dedicated cloud buckets should be accessible to this environment.
 These should be separate from Merritt buckets.